-Juvenile Court judges in Bridgeport and Stamford have the authority to send a child who has been arrested to Bridgeport Juvenile Detention.
-A child is entitled to a lawyer for detention review hearings.
+Juvenile Court judges in Connecticut have the authority to send a child who has been arrested to Bridgeport Juvenile Detention.
+A child is entitled to a lawyer for all detention review hearings as well as any other Juvenile Court appearance.

 A child ends up in Bridgeport Juvenile Detention in one of two ways: